JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_5.md

 If we wish to observe the single electron of a hydrogen atom, we can only do so by collapsing its wave form and observing it as a particle.
 As soon as we cease observing it commences to spread out probabilistically in accordance with the Schrodinger equation.
 Where does it go?
 Wherever that may be, the moment we again choose to observe it, it collapses instantly.

 According to physicists, the collapse of such a wave is just too rapid to be within the limits set by the speed of light--so it cannot be within our space-time.
 So where was it?
-Heisenberg named its location "potentia," a word which he borrowed from Aristotle.
-To be in "potentia" is to be in a transcendent domain that appears to be conceptually identical with "non-locality" as defined by the Bell-Aspect work.
+Heisenberg named its location “potentia,” a word which he borrowed from Aristotle.
+To be in “potentia” is to be in a transcendent domain that appears to be conceptually identical with “non-locality” as defined by the Bell-Aspect work.

-Idealists also consider that to be non-local is to be in the domain of "consciousness," which, for them, is also the "ground of all being"--a domain which is "original, self-contained, and constitutive of all things, manifesting itself as the subject that chooses, experiences what it chooses, and which collapses the wave function in the presence of brain-minded awareness."
+Idealists also consider that to be non-local is to be in the domain of “consciousness,” which, for them, is also the “ground of all being”--a domain which is “original, self-contained, and constitutive of all things, manifesting itself as the subject that chooses, experiences what it chooses, and which collapses the wave function in the presence of brain-minded awareness.”

-Quantum theory then, when interpreted according to idealist metaphysics is paving the way for an idealist science in which consciousness is the "all of being"--and matter and materialism pale into secondary importance.
+Quantum theory then, when interpreted according to idealist metaphysics is paving the way for an idealist science in which consciousness is the “all of being”--and matter and materialism pale into secondary importance.

 However a primary contribution of quantum physics to this scenario is that it has positively demonstrated a new dimension, non-locality, showing that there is more to this world than just matter, Einsteinian space-time, and a pre-determined, mechanistic universe.

 # Reconciling Realism and Idealism

 In what appeared to have been an absurd idea, philosophers Gottfried Leibniz and Bertrand Russell both suggested that the views of realists and idealists can be reconciled if each of us has two heads.
-Empirical objects, the ordinary objects of our daily lives, would lie outside our "Small Head" to be used or experimented with.
-But simultaneously these same objects would be theoretical ideas inside of our "Big Head"--which also embraces our "Small Head"--and thus itself becomes an object of empirical scrutiny.
+Empirical objects, the ordinary objects of our daily lives, would lie outside our “Small Head” to be used or experimented with.
+But simultaneously these same objects would be theoretical ideas inside of our “Big Head”--which also embraces our “Small Head”--and thus itself becomes an object of empirical scrutiny.

-In reality, this "Big Head" does not have to be ours alone, but can be composed of all such Heads.
-And since this one super Head would hold all of reality within it, we could all be sharing  the one "Big Head."
+In reality, this “Big Head” does not have to be ours alone, but can be composed of all such Heads.
+And since this one super Head would hold all of reality within it, we could all be sharing  the one “Big Head.”

 This concept provides us with two ways of sharing reality.
-One aspect, all of our small Heads, is "local"--it is within the confines of  Einsteinian space-time with accessibility limited by the speed of light.
+One aspect, all of our small Heads, is “local”--it is within the confines of  Einsteinian space-time with accessibility limited by the speed of light.
 But Big Head is non-local, instantaneously accessible, and encompasses the experiences of every empirical object, including our Small Heads, our empirical brains.

 Given the existence of both local and non-local aspects of mind, the latter being an organizing principle connecting with brain-mind and local and non-local consciousness, both idealism and realism can be valid--for if brain-mind is an object in a non-local consciousness that encompasses all reality, then what materialists nominate as objective empirical reality is also within this same consciousness.